You’ve probably heard of electric vehicles. But have you heard of hydrogen-powered vehicles?

 The most abundant element on Earth

-Let’s start with the source.
-Hydrogen (H2) is a gas.
-It’s the most common element on Earth.
+Molecular hydrogen is a gas.
+As a chemical element, hydrogen is the most common element on Earth.
 And it contains a lot of chemical energy.

 If you ignite hydrogen it will react with the oxygen in the air.
 It releases its energy by means of an explosion.
 But instead of an uncontrolled explosion, we can harness this energy safely within a hydrogen fuel cell.
 It’s the fuel cell that powers hydrogen cars.